FAQWe're here to answer all your questions.

 There is no fee to apply for a loan.
 If you are approved and choose to proceed with the loan, a 5.0% origination fee will be added to your loan balance and must be repaid over the term of your loan.
 You are not required to pay this fee upfront, instead you pay it back with your monthly loan payments.

 Origination fees are a common loan fee.
 It covers the cost of processing your loan and having the funds disbursed.

-What documents should I have prepared when applying?
+What documents and personal information should I have prepared when applying?

 Typically, we require a combination of the following documents:

-Resume – be sure to include your contact information, prior school and employment history.
+- Resume: Be sure to include your contact information, prior school information, and employment history

-Past university transcripts – these documents must include your name, the name of the school, dates attended and grades received.
+- Past university transcripts: These documents must include your name, the name of the school, the dates you attended, and the grades you received

-Current university transcripts or admission letter from the school you’ll be attending.
+- Current university transcripts or the admission letter from the school you’ll be attending

-Standardized entrance exam scores or waiver note – this includes the SAT and ACT for undergraduate applicants; GRE, GMAT, LSAT or MCAT for graduate applicants; TOEFL or IELTS for international applicants; submissions should include your name and the test score.
+- Standardized entrance exam scores or a waiver note: This includes the SAT and ACT for undergraduate applicants; the GRE, GMAT, LSAT, or MCAT for graduate applicants; and the TOEFL or IELTS for international applicants

-Most recent university invoice or a university financial summary – the invoice should be dated within 30 days and must include your name and the name of the university.
-If you are just beginning your program, a list of fees from the university is acceptable.
+- Most recent invoice from your university or a university financial summary: The invoice should be dated within 30 days and must include your name and the name of the university.
+If you are just beginning your program, a list of fees from the university is acceptable

-Employment letter or pay stub – this document should include your name, your employer’s name and salary information.
+- Employment letter or pay stub: This should include your name, your employer’s name, and salary information

-Address verification – provide verification of your U.S. address.
-We can accept a utility bill, a copy of your lease, a letter from your school, etc.
+- Address verification: Verification of your U.S. address with a utility bill, a copy of your lease, a letter from your school, etc.

-Loan related: detailed loan statement that includes balance, term, payments and interest rate
+- Loans: detailed loan statement that includes balance, term, payments, and interest rate

 Please ensure that your name is on all submitted documentation.